DanW-debug/MOVIA/README.md

 The notebook contains both code cells and explanatory text cells, making it easier to understand each step of the ETL process.

+The "backend.py" file contains the backend code for the MOVIA project's API.
+It is responsible for handling incoming requests, processing data, and returning responses.
+Let's walk through the main components of the file:

+    Importing libraries: The necessary libraries are imported, including pandas for data manipulation, FastAPI for creating the API endpoints, and uvicorn for running the FastAPI application.

+    Loading the dataset: A dataset, typically a CSV file, is loaded using the pandas library.
+The data is stored in a DataFrame, which allows for easy data manipulation and analysis.

+    API endpoint functions: Several functions are defined as API endpoints using the FastAPI decorators.
+These functions correspond to different routes that the API can handle.
+For example:
+        The root endpoint ("/") returns a simple "Hello, World!" message.
+        The "/api/v1/get_recommended_movies/{movie_title}" endpoint receives a movie title as a parameter and returns recommended movies based on that title.
+        Other endpoints handle tasks such as retrieving movie counts per month, per day, querying movie details, and so on.

+    Data processing: Within the API endpoint functions, the loaded dataset is manipulated and processed as required.
+This may involve filtering data, performing calculations, querying specific information, or any other data-related operations.

+    Returning responses: After processing the data, the API endpoint functions return responses in the form of JSON objects.
+These responses may include status indicators, data results, or error messages, depending on the nature of the endpoint.

+    Running the application: Finally, the FastAPI application is run using the uvicorn library.
+The application listens for incoming requests and handles them according to the defined API endpoints.

+The "backend.py" file serves as the core of the backend infrastructure for the MOVIA project, enabling data processing and providing a web API for client applications to interact with.